IBS Food Triggers

 Sugars And Artificial Sweeteners

 Sugars and some artificial sweeteners like xylitol feed the ‘bad bugs’ in the gut.
 These bacteria then produce gases (eg hydrogen & methane gasses produced is SIBO is present) that cause the discomfort and bloating or that ‘pregnant belly’ feeling.
-This not only includes the sugar you use in coffee or on cereal (table sugar), it also includes the sugars in fresh fruits and some vegetables, honey and natural sweeteners and other grains and grain products.
+This not only includes the sugar you use in coffee or on cereal (table sugar), it also includes the sugars in fresh fruits (fructose) and some vegetables, honey and natural sweeteners and other grains and grain products.

 Wheat & Grain Products

 Wheat based products can cause problems either because of their FODMAP content or because of the gluten.
-The simplest way to tell which of these is the problem is to see if you can tolerate either oats or spelt products.
-If you can then it’s likely a FODMAP issue and if these products also cause you problems you are likely to have an issue with gluten.
-Either way the solution is the same, remove all of these foods from your diet while you work with someone that can help you identify what’s going on and if you’ll be able to bring these foods back in at some stage or keep them out of your diet.
+The simplest way to tell which of these is the problem is to see if you can tolerate either spelt or sourdough products.
+If you can then it's likely a FODMAP issue and if these products also cause you problems you are likely to have an issue with gluten.
+Either way the solution is the same, remove all of these foods from your diet while you work with someone that can help you identify what's going on and if you'll be able to bring these foods back in at some stage or keep them out of your diet.

 Beans and Other Legumes